Billy-Dins/RockPaperScissors/README.md

 # rockpaperscissors

 Too do...
-1. Create a RPS game that plays 5 rounds in the console.
+Add a button to reset the webpage back to default settings add a new image for the player images before selection

-2. Create a display with a running score, announces a winner once player reaches 5 points
+Guidelines

 1. make a function called getComputerChoice that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’.